SamScholefield/empty-project/README.md

 ### Angular Material
 * Components are loaded from material.module.ts
 * Custom theming via custome-theme.scss
+When using custom theming both the <div> class in app.component.html AND the overlayContainer in app.module.ts must be edited to fully support light or dark themes (modals, menus, dialogs)

 ### AngularFire
-Requires firebase config in environment.ts/environment.prod.ts
+Requires author firebase config in environment.ts/environment.prod.ts

 ### Other
 * Material Icons